Giants vs. Reds Player Props Betting Odds

-The San Francisco Giants host the Cincinnati Reds at Oracle Park on Tuesday at 9:45 PM ET.
-Those looking to place a player prop wager can find odds on Wilmer Flores, Spencer Steer and others in this contest.
+Player props are listed for Wilmer Flores and Spencer Steer, among others, when the San Francisco Giants host the Cincinnati Reds at Oracle Park on Wednesday at 3:45 PM ET.

 Bet on this matchup or its props with BetMGM!